-- P-UD-82: Develop safe and convenient connections between neighborhood schools, parks, and libraries, and regional trails and parks (e.g. Balboa Park).
-This includes: - Enhancing north-south linkages, especially 28th Street, to schools, parks and the Logan Heights Library - b) Identifying and marking 25th Street as the community's Bay-to-Park link and connector to Barrio Logan and Golden Hill - Developing a street trail on 32nd Street as part of the Chollas Creek Enhancement & Implementation Program
+- P-UD-86: Develop safe and convenient connections between neighborhood schools, parks, and libraries, and regional trails and parks (e.g. Balboa Park).
+This includes:

+- a) Enhancing north-south linkages, especially 28th Street, to schools, parks and the Logan Heights Library.

+- b) Identifying and marking 25th Street as the community's Bay-to-Park link and connector to Barrio Logan and Golden Hill.

+- Developing a street trail on 32nd

+Street as part of the Chollas Creek

+Enhancement & Implementation

+Program.

-- d) Building more paths, steps, bridges and trails connecting the Chollas Creek to surrounding neighborhoods - e) Developing paths to and through Mount Hope Cemetery to connect Market Street with Imperial Avenue and Mount Hope with Mountain View - P-UD-83: Require all developments exceeding one (1) acre in size to provide a comprehensive, internal circulation system of walkways, access ways and drives that are designed as "complete streets" and take into account all modes of travel, including bicycles. - P-UD-84: Provide direct pedestrian connections to transit.
-This includes convenience and comfort factors for residents, such as direct access, widened sidewalks, shaded seating opportunities, and weather protection provided near public transit stops and trolley stations. - P-UD-85: Provide dedicated, direct and identifiable pedestrian access from the street into the project.
+- d) Building more paths, steps, bridges

+- and trails connecting the Chollas Creek to surrounding neighborhoods. - e) Developing paths to and through Mount Hope Cemetery to connect Market Street with Imperial Avenue and Mount Hope with Mountain View. - P-UD-87: Require all developments exceeding one (1) acre in size to provide a comprehensive, internal circulation system of walkways, access ways and drives that are designed as "complete streets" and take into account all modes of travel, including bicycles. - P-UD-88: Provide direct pedestrian connections to transit.
+This includes convenience and comfort factors for residents, such as direct access, widened sidewalks, shaded seating opportunities, and weather protection provided near public transit stops and trolley stations. - P-UD-89: Provide dedicated, direct and identifiable pedestrian access from the street into the project.
 Define and emphasize building entrances with accent colors, enhanced paving, awnings, or overhead trellises.
-Entrances should be human in scale, well lighted and inviting to pedestrians. - P-UD-86: Prohibit above ground utility placement in the pedestrian path of travel and support the undergrounding of utilities wherever possible to reduce visual blight in the community. - P-UD-87: Facilitate pedestrian access and connectivity across different sites and land uses in the community: - a) Discourage primary pedestrian circulation through parking lots as access to storefronts or commercial areas of a mixed-use development.
+Entrances should be human in scale, well lighted and inviting to pedestrians. - P-UD-90: Prohibit above ground utility placement in the pedestrian path of travel and support the undergrounding of utilities wherever possible to reduce visual blight in the community. - P-UD-91: Facilitate pedestrian access and connectivity across different sites and land uses in the community: - a) Discourage primary pedestrian circulation through parking lots as

-- Develop plazas, "paseos", sidewalks and decorative internal crosswalks for pedestrian access to the parking areas and streets. - Develop pedestrian and bicycle access to and through residential areas that terminate in dead-end cul-de-sac streets. - d) Provide individual entries to commercial and retail establishments directly off the street and/or through an entry plaza. - e) Provide pedestrian and bicycle access at regular intervals across the trolley tracks, canyons, Chollas Creek, and other natural barriers - f) Integrate resting and waiting areas into mixed-use developments, linking plazas, trails, paths and transit-serving retail offered within and around the development. - g) Limit perimeter walls around commercial sites to establish better visual and physical connection between commercial, mixed-use developments, and the residential neighborhoods.
-Incorporate publicly accessible walkways between properties. - P-UD-88: Allow new development along the main corridors of the community to bridge the East and West neighborhoods and beyond, both through physical connections (such as enhanced streetscape design, clear pedestrian and bicycle paths, and bridges) and complementary and reinforcing land uses (such as offices, grocery or drug stores, community buildings and multi-family residential).
+- access to storefronts or commercial areas of a mixed-use development. - Develop plazas, "paseos", sidewalks and decorative internal crosswalks for pedestrian access to the parking areas and streets. - Develop pedestrian and bicycle access to and through residential areas that terminate in dead-end cul-de-sac streets. - d) Provide individual entries to commercial and retail establishments directly off the street and/or through an entry plaza. - e) Provide pedestrian and bicycle access at regular intervals across the trolley tracks, canyons, Chollas Creek, and other natural barriers. - f) Integrate resting and waiting areas into mixed-use developments, linking plazas, trails, paths and transit-serving retail offered within and around the development. - g) Limit perimeter walls around commercial sites to establish better visual and physical connection between commercial, mixed-use developments, and the residential neighborhoods.
+Incorporate publicly accessible walkways between properties. - P-UD-92: Allow new development along the main corridors of the community to bridge the East and West neighborhoods and beyond, both through physical connections (such as enhanced streetscape design, clear pedestrian and bicycle paths, and bridges) and

-FIGURE 4-9: Site Connectivity
+FIGURE 4-10: Site Connectivity